Three new campus police officers, Ryan Bell, Kerrick Caldwell and William Fischer, were sworn in July 31 by District Judge Amy Nicols.

 Fischer earned a bachelor’s degree in criminal justice from Edinboro University and recently graduated from Mercyhurst’s police academy.
 He had been employed by the Crawford County Correctional Facility and had worked as an intern for the Erie County Detective Agency.
 He currently lives in Jamestown, PA.

-Pitt-Titusville maintains a full-time police department providing a wide range of services 24/7, 365 days per year.
-Campus Police Officers patrol the campus; enforce state, local and federal laws and statutes; provide security for the campus infrastructure; provide training in safety related matters; maintain fire safety equipment; provide general safety oversight and assist the entire campus community with many on call services.
-They also provide liaison with external law enforcement, other governmental agencies and private and non-profit services.
+Pitt-Titusville maintains a full-time police department that provides a wide range of services 24 hours a day, every day.
+Officers patrol the campus; enforce state, local and federal laws and statutes; maintain security for campus buildings, provide training in safety-related matters; maintain fire safety equipment; provide general safety oversight; and assist the campus community with many on-call services.
+They also work collaboratively with external law enforcement, other governmental agencies, and private and nonprofit services.